up-coming

 concert

 Since 1995, Karen and Jonathan have enjoyed working together on music both modern and ancient.
 Their concerts frequently combine improvisations with works from the 18th century, seamlessly woven with the music of now, including pieces written for them.
-This program includes three pieces written this year (Mason, Kreitler and Pollick) and three from the rich tradition (Vivaldi, Biber, d’Anglebert).
+This program includes pieces written recently (Charles Mason, John Kreitler, Ludmilla Yurina), some Bach and some surprises.

 venue